Students' Experiences with the Georgetown Honor System

 Following are papers written by students describing their experiences with being found in violation of the Honor System and what they have learned from the process.
 They were willing for these papers to be posted in the hopes that others may learn from their experiences.
 Details have been deleted to protect these students’ identities.

-As I reflected on my actions I realized that I could not accept his offer.
-While that would have been the easy way out, that was not what I wanted.
-I spoke with some students and professors involved with the honor council and decided to do what I thought was the right thing.
 My classmate and I were given a hearing and I received a letter of censure.
 After the hearing I met with the dean of the Business School and spoke with him at length.
 This conversation had a great impact on me and it was then that I decided that I wanted to do something to make this a positive experience.
 I feel that I have now accomplished that.

 For the past year and a half I have been involved with the Honor Council.
 During my junior year I met several times with the student chair and faculty chair of the Honor Council to discuss my ideas regarding the Council and the sanction reduction proposal.
 As an MSB student advisor I tried to make my three freshman international student advisees aware of the Honor Code at Georgetown.
 In my senior year I became a member of the Honor Council and have since been involved with various committees, including the Student Advocacy Committee and the Sanction Reduction Committee.
 As a member of the latter, I was involved in the preparation and presentation of the Sanction Reduction Seminar, offered for the first time this semester.